allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 #### Commit Comments

-Commits comments will also follow a similar format as laid out following standard defined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-This SHOULD BE enforced as part of [pre-commit](https://pre-commit.com/) checks
+Commits comments will also follow a similar format as laid out following the standard defined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+This commit convention SHOULD BE enforced as part of [pre-commit](https://pre-commit.com/) checks.

 ## Consequences